top of page

 13203D0D-2B09-45DD-ABED-7AD9228930A6 (1).jpeg

 Therefore KUBO is created, as the solution for schools in isolated areas.
 Throughout KUBO platform, school staff can manage school administration digitally and efficiently.
-Meanwhile, students can access educational content digitally.

 Currently, KUBO platform is running in The Swallow school in The Gambia.
 Soon, we will be working in another isolated area in Africa, thanks to our donors on Afrodidact.
 (Finger crossed).